 Since Certification Magazine launched its annual Salary Survey a few weeks ago, this article seemed timely.
 I have lost count of how many times I’ve seen this question or some variant of it raised on a discussion forum or LinkedIn group.
-Generally, the person asking is just graduating college or is looking to change jobs and wants to know whether earning an Oracle certification will dramatically increase their earning potential.
+Generally, the person asking is just graduating college or is looking to change jobs and wants to know whether getting an Oracle certification will dramatically increase their earning potential.

 I have been an Oracle Certified Professional since the beginning of the program.
 Since January of 1998, I have passed 22 exams and currently hold 15 Oracle certifications (many of which are upgrades to later releases).
 I can tell you with absolute certainty that the answer to this article’s title question is a resounding, “No.” Oracle certifications will never earn you a dime.
 Moreover, I also hold Linux+ and Security+ certifications and have been a Certified NetWare Engineer and Microsoft Certified Systems Engineer (both long since lapsed).
 I can assure you that none of those credentials will make you any money either.